Enjoying fiery cuisine and Peoples Park in Chengdu, China

 On this humid summer afternoon, Chengdu’s ‘People’s Park’ was alive with kite fliers, tai chi practitioners, wailing kids, street performers and a large group of eccentric grannies running through a dance routine straight out of Fatboy Slim’s ‘Praise You’ video.

 We could have happily spent the whole day wandering hidden corners to seek out eclectic characters, but we discovered the best place to soak up the unique atmosphere was, naturally, a tea house.
-The People’s Park contains a dozen places to savour a cup of cha, each with its own rambling garden and patio.
+The People’s Park contains a dozen places to savor a cup of cha, each with its own rambling garden and patio.

 Sipping painfully sweet glasses of jasmine and chrysanthemum tea (beware: Chinese people like their drinks heaped with sugar), we watched the locals shouting gleefully as they played the omnipresent game mahjong and chomped on huge piles of sunflower seeds.